RSSchermer/entitytled/README.md

   ```

 These all function exactly like their unwrapped Slick versions.
 Entitytled adds
-one notably result modifying operation: `include`. `include` can be used for
+one notable result modifying operation: `include`. `include` can be used for
-eager-loading relationships, one of Entitytled's key features.
-Eager-loading is
+eager-loading relationships.
+Eager-loading is a way to solve the `n + 1` query
-a way to solve the `n + 1` query problem:
+problem:

 ```scala
 Movie.list.foreach { m =>